 The Country Inter-Zone Carnival

 The Carnival was inaugurated in 19.. to bring together the Country and Rural areas of NSW in the spirit of RSL bowls.

 This event is conducted at or about the same time of year as the Dean Oliver Trophy.
 Teams from the Northern Country Zones 5, 6, 7 & 8 gather at a venue for two days to contest for the bragging rights of the winning Country Zone.
 It was determined in 2018 that Forster BC would be the host club, being the approximate geographic centre of all of the participating Zones.
 The format is the same as the Dean Oliver Trophy.

 The Presidents Trophy

 The Presidents Trophy is played soon after the results of the Dean Oliver & Country Carnival are known.
-The Zones meet at a mutually agreed venue usually about the geographic centre of their locations for the right to become the de-facto Club Champions within RSL bowls.
+The winning Zones meet at a mutually agreed venue usually about the geographic centre of their locations for the right to become the de-facto Zone Champions within NSW RSL bowls.

 Teams from the active Zones participate in Triples, Fours and Pairs Championships which are played annually within Zones, then between Zone winners to determine the State champions.
 The winners are awarded prizemoney, badges and a have the honour of having their names added to the perpetual trophies.

 Zones arrange inter – Zone friendship games and social games within their Zones to enable players to meet our objectives.